 Visually it's very much what you'd expect from a film like this.
 Lots of crazy camera angles, very agile camera work and sharp editing that connects and creates all the insane martial arts choreography.
 This being one of the first films of its kind though, it was pretty trendsetting.
 What's gained in adrenaline and agility is somewhat lost in attention to detail.
 The execution feels a little hasty at times, especially outside the action sequences, but since we're talking martial arts cinema here that isn't much of an issue.
 Once upon a Time in China still looks impressive when people start fighting each other, which is about half the film.

-The music is very traditional, which means it's quite noisy and it doesn't really stand out, especially melodywise.
+The music is very traditional, which means it's quite noisy, and it doesn't really stand out, especially the melodies.
 It's just there, mostly in the background yet very noticeable because of its intensity.
 It's functional and doesn't irritate (if you can stand Chinese music of course - some people have a rather negative reaction to it), but it's hardly an asset and does little to sell the film.
-It's on par for these types of films, it doesn't get in the way, but I still think it would be nice if directors would put their scores to better use.
+Furthermore, it's on par for these types of films, it doesn't get in the way, but I still think it would be nice if directors would put their scores to better use.

 Even though Once upon a Time in China is a martial arts spectacle first and foremost, Hark does spend a lot of time on the dynamic between China and its foreign "visitors".
 It's not an uncommon theme or element in martial arts films, but it's definitely more pronounced compared to similar films.
 While Hark doesn't dig really deep or make overly grand statements with this film, it does somewhat explain how this film could rise above the crop and how it was able to spawn five more sequels.